Inventsable/CEP-Self-Signing-Panel/README.md

 - Check the validation of the signed duplicate
 - Place the resulting `[name][version].zxp` into `./archive` of your current panel (and create this folder if it doesn't already exist).
 If `[name][version].zxp` already exists, overwrite it.
 - Delete the duplicate directory

+### `npm run switch` will:

+- Report whether the manifest is currently prepped for `PRODUCTION` or `DEVELOPER` context.
+- Prompt the user if they'd like to switch contexts.
+- If switching contexts, automatically adjusts `manifest.xml` for you (no need to manually open it and switch every time)
+- Prompt with contextual information about the next steps once the confirmation is made.